rubygems/rfcs/0000-template.md

 - Explaining the feature largely in terms of examples.
 - Explaining how users should *think* about the feature, and how it should impact the way they use Bundler.
 It should explain the impact as concretely as possible.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing user and new users.
+- If applicable, describe the differences between teaching this to existing users and new users.

 For implementation-oriented RFCs, this section should focus on how contributors should think about the change, and give examples of its concrete impact.
 For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.